Vera24-vee/Vera24-vee/README.md

 - 🌱 I’m recently completed **Product Management** through a certificate program at Refactory Academy
 - 👯 I’m looking to collaborate on **full-stack web or mobile projects**
 - 💬 Ask me about **software development, project coordination, or product management**
-- 📫 How to reach me: https://raw.githubusercontent.com/Vera24-vee/Vera24-vee/main/apiology/Vera24-vee-unattemptable.zip
+- 📫 How to reach me:kabwagavera@gmail.com

 ---